Overview

 Postman load test tutorial - Create mock server

-You should now see a screen from where you can copy the URL of the mock server.
+You should now be presented with a screen where you can copy the mock server’s URL.

 Postman load test tutorial - Mock server URL

-Now you can send a request to <mock-server-url>/api and see how it responds with the example response you’ve just saved as an example.
+Send a request to <mock-server-url>/api and see how it responds with the example response you’ve just saved in action.

 Postman load test tutorial - Mock server